 Although this may be the team’s final blog post, this is not the end of our project.
 We still have a few more weeks scheduled at the Leahy Center.
 After we attempt our intrusion on the WeMo Insight Switch, we will complete our final report.
 Make sure to look out for that here when it is published.
 As our project comes to a close, we ponder what the future may hold.
 We were only able to scratch the surface of this very in depth and involved line of research.
 That said, we hope this project laid the groundwork for future research.

 Stay up to date with Twitter @ChampForensics, Instagram @ChampForensics, and Facebook @ChamplainLCDI so you always know what we’re up to!

-The post Automated Network Scanning !
-Update appeared first on The Leahy Center for Digital Investigation.
+The post Intrusion into the IoT: The Final Blog appeared first on The Leahy Center for Digital Forensics & Cybersecurity.